Jackjoke/SmartCup/readme.txt

-This is the first application for embARC OSP managed by Git SmartCup appliction is used for testing OLED SSD1306!
+This is the first application for embARC OSP managed by Git SmartCup appliction is used for testing OLED SSD1306 and ADT7420 !

-Git is a version controll system !! ok
+Git is a version controll system !